 Underneath it all, we need sweetness, sensuality, and deliciousness.
 The spiritual traditions that incorporate the body talk about chakras, which are energetic centres within the body that relate to our soul and spirit.
 The chakra in the lower belly/sexual organs area is the ‘sweetness’ centre – the Sanskrit name, svadisthana, means ‘one’s sweet place’.

 Our worlds are flooded with sexual images and references that make us long for fulfilment through everything from food to cars.
 Desire is often piqued but not really fulfilled.
 When we’re rushed or pushed, we scarcely take time to ask what real sweetness there is in life.
 The result?
 We become imbalanced and seek sweetness in the wrong places.

 Ask yourself this: what can you do to satisfy the spiritual void that you seek to fill with sugar?
 Consider the activities that make you feel content, balanced and whole.
-Try stimulating your senses with pleasurable moments: take time to absorb a beautiful vista, listen to sweet music, take in something that smells delicious such as aromatherapy oils or make contact with people.
+Try stimulating your senses with pleasurable moments: take time to absorb a beautiful skyline, listen to music, take in something that smells delicious or make contact with people.
 A physical embrace spikes brain chemistry that leads to feeling fulfilled.

 Perhaps you haven’t truly danced in years, sung in ages, or not consumed art in the way you would like to.
-When you’re seeking sweetness, find it where it really lies.
+When you’re seeking sweetness, find it where it truly lies.

 MAKE YOUR LIFE SWEETER